RajuProbStat/myFunc/README.txt

 smsh@maths.iitkgp.ac.in

-In order to reproduce all the Results, Tables and Figures presented in the manuscript and its supplementary material we have made a folder "code" having the subfolders "code_functions", "code_intermediate_results", "intermediate_results", "reproduce_results", and the "README" file.
+In order to reproduce all the Results, Tables and Figures presented in the manuscript and its supplementary material we have made a folder "code_results" having the subfolders "code_functions", "code_intermediate_results", "intermediate_results", "reproduce_results", and the "README" file.

 The sub folder "code_functions" contains six R scripts and each script contains two functions,